Panel moots ‘handling’ levy on cash payments

 Cash heavy economy

 India is a cash heavy economy, with almost 78 per cent of all consumer payments being effected in cash.
-This imposes an estimated cost of ₹21,000 crore, without factoring in other effects of cash reliance, such as counterfeit currency and black money.
+This imposes an estimated cost of Rs.
+21,000 crore, without factoring in other effects of cash reliance, such as counterfeit currency and black money.

 Transitioning to digital payments was estimated to bring about a significant reduction in costs incurred on account of inefficiencies associated with cash and other paper based payments.

-“For instance, by certain estimates, transitioning to an electronic platform for government payments itself could save approximately ₹ 100,000 crore annually, with the cost of the transition being estimated at ₹60,000 to ₹70,000 crore.”
+“For instance, by certain estimates, transitioning to an electronic platform for government payments itself could save approximately Rs.
+100,000 crore annually, with the cost of the transition being estimated at Rs.
+60,000 to Rs.
+70,000 crore.”